Hollings/hollingsbot3/README.md

 ### Starboard

-Set `STARBOARD_CHANNEL_ID` to the destination channel for reposts.
+Set `ENABLE_STARBOARD=1` and `STARBOARD_CHANNEL_ID` to repost bot messages to another channel when they receive reactions.
 The optional `STARBOARD_IGNORE_CHANNELS` variable accepts a comma-separated list of channel IDs to exclude from reposting.